dunderhay/CCTV-v380-pro/README.md

 ## Findings
+Most IoT research focuses on getting a shell on the device.
+However, my goals were a bit different and I wanted to focus on a practical attack against the IP camera.

 ### Capturing Device Credentials
 While doing packet analysis, I noticed that the relay server sends the username and password in cleartext to the camera.
 This was pretty interesting, so I decided to investigate this further.